 The first session a lot happened.
 But, only if someone would come back could we have a conversation on the archery’s effectiveness.

 Someone did come back.
-This was our complete conversation:
+And this was our complete conversation when we met again:

 ‘Well, did you notice anything?’

 ‘Sure, as in…’

 Since then I shoot once a month with whoever turns up.
 I got to know a couple of them as normal people.
 Very normal people who have done something very exceptional.